 The following types of criminal convictions cannot be set aside under current Arizona law:

-Offenses involving the infliction of serious physical injury with the use or exhibition of a deadly weapon or dangerous instrument, or a “Dangerous Offense”
+- Offenses involving the infliction of serious physical injury with the use or exhibition of a deadly weapon or dangerous instrument, or a “Dangerous Offense”;

-Offenses where the person is required or ordered by the court to register as a sex offender under ARS 13-3821
+- Offenses where the person is required or ordered by the court to register as a sex offender under ARS 13-3821;

-Offenses where there has been a finding of sexual motivation under ARS 13-118
+- Offenses where there has been a finding of sexual motivation under ARS 13-118;

-Offenses where the victim is a minor under the age of 15 or
+- Offenses where the victim is a minor under the age of 15; or

-Driving on a suspended, revoked, or cancelled license under ARS 28-3473, any local ordinance relating to stopping, standing or operation of a vehicle, except for Reckless Driving under ARS 28-693 or any similar local ordinance.
+- Driving on a suspended, revoked, or cancelled license under ARS 28-3473, any local ordinance relating to stopping, standing or operation of a vehicle, except for Reckless Driving under ARS 28-693 or any similar local ordinance.

-Serious Offenses and Waiting Periodsexpand_more
+Serious Offenses and Waiting Periods

 Under Arizona law, a "Serious offense" means any of the following offenses:

-First degree murder.
+- First degree murder.

 - Second degree murder.

-Aggravated assault resulting in serious physical injury or involving the discharge, use or threatening exhibition of a deadly weapon or dangerous instrument.
+- Aggravated assault resulting in serious physical injury or involving the discharge, use or threatening exhibition of a deadly weapon or dangerous instrument.

-Any dangerous crime against children.
+- Any dangerous crime against children.

-Arson of an occupied structure.
+- Arson of an occupied structure.

-Burglary in the first degree.
+- Burglary in the first degree.

-Sexual conduct with a minor under fifteen years of age.
+- Sexual conduct with a minor under fifteen years of age.

 Not everybody with an Arizona conviction can restore their constitutional right to own or possess firearms, but Arizona’s laws are favorable when compared to other states.
 It should be noted that you can almost never restore firearm rights based on federal convictions, and it can be very difficult if your Second Amendment rights were taken away due to a domestic violence conviction.
-For more information about federal firearm rights and domestic violence charges, the Department of Justice has resources you can find over
+For more information about federal firearm rights and domestic violence charges, the Department of Justice has resources you can find over domestic violence convictions.

 The lawyers in our firm regularly handle complex firearm rights restoration issues, so a good first step in exploring whether you can restore your firearm rights would be to take our Secure Eligibility Test.
 Then, if appropriate, set up a time to speak with our legal staff about how to proceed

 What You Need to Do to Get Rid of Your Record

 If you are tired of having a criminal record hold you back, reach out to us by taking our Secure Eligibility Test or by giving us a call at (844) 947-3732.
 Our law firm has helped thousands of people with criminal records move on in life, leaving many of the negative effects of a criminal record behind.
 Our experienced attorneys and legal staff are here to help you figure out what criminal record clearing services best fit your needs, and then help you accomplish your goals.
-Using our secure, confidential Eligibility Test is the best way to get the process started.Some of the Potential Benefits of Setting Aside Your Arrest Record in Arizona Include:
+Using our secure, confidential Eligibility Test is the best way to get the process started.

 You can trust that you will get exceptional service from our law firm, as we have an A Rating from the Better Business Bureau, and prestigious attorney rating services such as Thompson Reuters and Avvo list our attorneys as Super Lawyers and Superb Attorneys.
 Our law firm has attorneys licensed to practice law in all Arizona state courts, provides low price guarantees, and is here to fight for you and put your criminal record behind you!